Bankrupt Neiman Marcus to close its Bellevue location

 By the time Neiman Marcus filed for Chapter 11 bankruptcy in May, its debts were more than $5 billion, according to Forbes.

 The closures came to light earlier this month after a New York commercial real estate firm that markets “distressed” properties listed as for sale the lease of the Bellevue location.
-According A&G Real Estate Partners’ website, the 124,637-square-foot space at The Shops has an annual rent of $781,474.

 At the time, a Neiman Marcus spokesperson said the sales of the leases was “not necessarily an indication that we are closing a particular store, but rather a way to monetize the value of the leases at these properties and allocate the proceeds toward investments that drive profitable and sustainable growth.”